ai4reason-institute/ai4reason-institute.github.io/veroff-aim-proof.md

 The result was proved by multiple coordinated Prover9 runs.

  - **Proof duration:** 40 days
- - **Proof found:** *September 16, 2025*
+ - **Proof established:** *September 16, 2025*

-The proof was then extracted from the multiple output files for posting.
+The proof was then extracted from the multiple output files and confirmed with a single Prover9 run for posting.

 - **Total proof length:** 30,835 clauses
 - **Level:** 314